logto-io/logto/packages/connectors/connector-dingtalk-web/README.md

 That's it.
 The DingTalk connector should be available now.
 Don't forget to [Enable connector in sign-in experience](https://docs.logto.io/docs/tutorials/get-started/passwordless-sign-in-by-adding-connectors#enable-social-sign-in).

+Once DingTalk web connector is enabled, you can sign in to your app again to see if it works.

 > ℹ️ **Note**
 > Please ensure strict compliance with the usage specifications and development guidelines of the DingTalk Open Platform during the development process.